Tommimon/cunegonda-online/README.md

 Edit the server IP address (has to be the public address) and the public port you are connecting to

 You can change other settings about the GUI in this file

+### _Rules_

+## Introduction
+A match is 10 rounds long.
+The player with the highest score at the end of the 10th round wins.

+## Pre-game
+At the beginning of the round each player has 13 cards.
+Before the start of the round each player has to select 3 cards from his deck that will be passed to the player on his right.

+## Round developement
+The first player choses a card to play, the game develops in a clockwise turn.
+All the players must play a card of the same suit as the card played (i.e. if the first played card is a diamond everyone must play a diamond).
+If a playes does not have a card of the same suit as the first he can play whichever card he wants.
+The first cards commands the suit, whoever played the highest card in that suit wins the hand.
+The round ends when each player plays his last card (each round has 13 hands).

+## Scoring
+Each hand won adds 10 points to the winner's total regardless of the cards he gets.
+_Hearts_ are the point-removing suit, if a player wins a hand with some hearts he has to subtract to the 10 points for winning the hand the corresponding value of the card (i.e. K = -13 points, J = -11 points, 7 = -7 points,...)

+The Queen of Spades is a special card since his value is -26 points (negative 26)

+BUT if a player manages to have ALL the hearts and the Queen of Spades at the end of the round he will get +60 points and all of the other players will get -20 points for that round.